 We know a big concern when transferring is making sure the credits you have already earned will transfer toward a degree at Central is likely a key concern.
 Courses in which you have earned a C (2.0) or better will be considered for transfer credit.
 A maximum of 60 semester hours of transfer credit (including a maximum of 24 semester hours from AP, IB, PSEO, and dual enrollment) may be applied toward completion of a Central College degree.
-Course equivalencies from numerous Iowa community colleges are available here.
+Course equivalencies from numerous Iowa community colleges are available in the Transfer Credit Guide.
 A transfer credit evaluation may be requested after you have been admitted to Central College.
 Please email Chevy Freiburger transfer student admission representative with questions or for more information.

 Central College offers a generous scholarship program for transfer students.
 All admitted students will be considered for scholarship (no separate application necessary).
 Additionally, students filing the FAFSA (Free Application for Federal Student Aid – studentaid.gov) will be considered for all need-based financial assistance.
 Central’s FAFSA code is 001850.
 We recommend you file the FAFSA no later than June 1.

 Approximately 98 percent of our students receive some type of financial assistance, including academic scholarships, need-based grants, work study, and student loans.
 In addition we offer a convenient monthly payment program or a SAFE account plan to help manage your college expenses.

 Central College is an intentionally residential community.
 We are committed to on-campus living as a vital component of our integrated learning environment.
 As a transfer student at Central, you have several options for living arrangements.
 There are two co-ed halls, one women’s hall, one men’s hall, an apartment style complex and our townhouse facilities.
 Be assured that we work with each student to match up roommates with similar interests and at similar points in their college career.

 We require all full-time students to live in college-owned housing unless married, of nontraditional age (23 years or older), a veteran or have a dependent child(ren).
 Off-campus living is limited and permitted for upper class students only when there is a shortage of rooms on-campus.
 Transfer students must get approval to live off-campus.